ghorwin/MasterSim/release/win/VC10/readme.md

 For deployment in Windows the following files need to be copied into this directory.

 !!
-DO NOT CHECKIN THESE FILES INTO THE SUBVERSION REPOSITORY !!
+PLEASE DO NOT UPDATE/RECOMMIT THESE LARGE BINARY FILES SINCE THEY WILL ENLARGE THE REPOSITORY EXREMELY !!

 msvcp100.dll
 msvcr100.dll